forward/capify-ec2/readme.md

           }
 ```

-You can make a post(POST) too adding ':http_method'(Can be a symbol ':post' or a string "POST") and ':data' attributes, as follow:
+You can make a post(POST) too adding ':via'(Can be a symbol ':post' or a string "POST") and ':data' attributes, as follow:

 ```ruby
 ec2_roles :name => "web",